AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

 ==== Live Configuration <s.m.settings>

 Most of the configurable settings described in #nameref(<s.m.configuration>, "Configuration") section can be changed live during the simulation.
 Pressing `L` in the simulation tool will expose a side-panel with all the settings, see #panel.settings in @f.m.simulation-tool; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
 A screenshot of the side-panel is shown in @f.m.simulation-tool, which includes all these and more useful options.
 Some of the sections in the settings panel are off-screen in @f.m.simulation-tool, but they are accessible by scrolling down.
-The significant#note.wording[different word?] sections are described in the following sections.
+The notable sections are described in the following sections.

-#jens[Live configuration editing allows for rapid testing]

 ==== Hot Loading Scenarios <s.m.hot-loading>

 Do not confuse this for hot reloading, but the simulation tool allows for hot loading of scenarios.
 This means that the simulation scenarios that are described later in #nameref(<s.r.scenarios>, "Scenarios") can be selected through a drop-down at any time during the simulation.
 This will reset the simulation and load the new scenario, loading the corresponding `configuration.toml`, `environment.yaml`, and `formation.yaml`.
 The dropdown menu contains all scenarios listed under @s.r.scenarios along with other miscelleanous scenarios.
+#par(first-line-indent: 0pt)[The active scenario can be reloaded repeatedly by pressing `F5` or clicking on the `  󰑓 ​ ​` button in the simulation section, as can be seen in @f.m.simulation-tool-time-control.
+Simulation parameters, and parameters related to the algorithm such as $gamma$, specified in the `config.toml` are not reloaded, allowing rapid testing of different values.
+By changing values in the UI, reloading the scenario, and observing the immediate effects, one can quickly iterate on tuning the system for a specific scenario.
+And get a better understanding of how parameters affect the systems behaviour.]

+  // This makes it possible to rapidly test different values, by changing the values in UI, reload the scenario and immediately observe the effect. ]

+// The active scenario can be reloaded repeatedly by pressing F5 or clicking the 󰑓 button in the simulation section, as shown in @f.m.simulation-tool-time-control.
+Simulation parameters specified in the config.toml file are not reloaded, allowing rapid testing of different values.
+By changing values in the UI, reloading the scenario, and observing the immediate effects, you can quickly iterate on your simulations.

 // The dropdown menu can be seen in @f.m.simulation-tool-scenario-dropdown.